Can't Speak French: Release

-"Can't Speak French" was one of many options for a third single; others included "Close to Love" and Girl Overboard".
+"Can't Speak French" was one of many options for a third single; others included "Close to Love", "Girl Overboard", and "Control of the Knife".
 The single was confirmed on 15 January 2008 on the official site.

 Promotion for "Can't Speak French" was initially put on hold, so that Cheryl could sort through her marital problems with Chelsea and England player Ashley Cole, but later resumed.
-Their new television series, Passions of Girls Aloud, also premiered on 14 March, with the Passions Mix of "Can't Speak French" being used as the programme's theme.
+Their new ITV2 television series, Passions of Girls Aloud, also premiered on 14 March, with the Passions Mix of "Can't Speak French" being used as the programme's theme.

 The single was released as a digital download on 14 March 2008 and on two CD single formats on 17 March 2008.
-The first disc included a previously unreleased track entitled "Hoxton Heroes", co-written by Girls Aloud and solely sung by Cheryl Cole.
+The first disc included a previously unreleased track entitled "Hoxton Heroes", which was co-written by Girls Aloud and the majority of the vocals being provided by Cheryl Cole.
 The second disc included the French version of the track, "Je Ne Parle Pas Français", as well as an acoustic cover of Robyn's "With Every Heartbeat" from the BBC Radio 1 programme Live Lounge and the Tony Lamezma Passions Mix.
 A shortened radio edit of the Tony Lamezma remix was released as a digital exclusive.